 For more help, see Tips for using the Canvas Attendance tool in the IU Knowledge Base

-Many instructors prefer to track attendance in a notebook or spreadsheet outside of Canvas.
-While this a convenience for the instructor, if attendance is counted toward the final grade, students will not be able to see a true picture of where they stand in the Canvas Grades tool.
+Many instructors prefer to track attendance/participation in a notebook or spreadsheet outside of Canvas.
+While this can be convenient for the instructor, if this is counted toward the final grade, students will not be able to see a true picture of where they stand in the Canvas Grades tool.

-If you choose to track attendance outside of Canvas, please make regular assignments where you can enter student attendance points before the end of the semester.
-Some faculty prefer to enter attendance points monthly, others once before midterm and once before finals.
+If you choose to track outside of Canvas, please make regular assignments where you can enter student participation points more than once before the end of the semester.
+Some faculty prefer to enter points monthly, others once before midterm and once before finals.